Over the past few weeks I had the outstanding

 become the world’s fastest woman in marathon history.
 Radcliffe

-started off the race in great shape!
-Near the end of the race, Radcliffe started to feel…
+started the race in great shape, but near the end, she began to feel…

 So, as she neared the end of that pivotal race–a